clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

-This will bring you to the ``Network Requirements`` menu, the first step of the installer setup process, and will attempt to connect to the |CL| update server.
+This will bring you to the ``Network Requirements`` menu, the first step of the installer setup process, and will attempt to connect to the |CL| update server where the installer image is located.
 Once the connection to the update server is established you will see a screen similar to the one shown in figure 4:

 .. figure:: figures/cmi4.png
    :scale: 50 %